|

 the existing theory of copulas to allow for conditioning variables, and shows

-how to construct and evaluate flexible parametric multivariate distributions using
+how to construct and evaluate flexible parametric multivariate distributions

 Chapter Two, titled Estimation of Copula Models for Time